For small businesses, figuring out how to build a website can be a daunting task. It’s something you know you need… but how do you get there?

 Web hosting works similarly – you pay a ‘hosting provider’ to use space on their bigger, purpose-built hard drive called a ‘server’ that many people could access via the internet.

 Here are three things to consider when selecting your hosting provider:

-Look for a hosting provider that has a ‘100% uptime guarantee’ – this won’t ensure your site is up for 100% of the time, but if things do go wrong, the provider will fix it promptly and you’ll often be compensated for the downtime.
+Look for a hosting provider with a ‘100% uptime guarantee’ – this won’t ensure your site is up for 100% of the time, but if things do go wrong, the provider will fix it promptly, and you’ll often be compensated for the downtime.